 A summary of trading in key commodities markets overseas:

-At the PM kerb close on Wednesday, LME three-month copper was down 0.3 per cent at $US7,030 a metric ton.
+At the close of open-outcry trading in the London ring on Tuesday, LME three-month copper was 0.2 per cent up from the previous session's settlement price, at $US7,035 per metric ton.

 Keep reading - next article